SumoLogic/sumologic-documentation/docs/integrations/web-servers/nginx-legacy.md

 The Sumo Logic app for Nginx assumes the NCSA extended/combined log file format for Access logs and the default Nginx error log file format for error logs.

 All Dashboards (except the Error logs Analysis dashboard) assume the Access log format.
 The Error logs Analysis Dashboard assumes both Access and Error log formats, so as to correlate information between the two.
-For more details on Nginx logs, see https://nginx.org/en/docs/http/ngx_http_log_module.html.
+For more details on Nginx logs, see [Module ngx_http_log_module](https://nginx.org/en/docs/http/ngx_http_log_module.html).

 The Sumo Logic app for Nginx assumes Prometheus format Metrics for Requests and Connections.
 For Nginx Server metrics, Stub_Status Module from Nginx Configuration is used.
 For more details on Nginx Metrics, see https://nginx.org/libxslt/en/docs/http/ngx_http_stub_status_module.html.